 There are dining facilities on Campus where you can purchase meals, should you so desire.
-On the other hand, should you choose to prepare your own food, basic necessities may be purchased at the Convenience Store on Campus.
 There are also supermarkets, restaurants and fast food outlets that are within close proximity to the Campus.

 Note: Everything you will need is available in Jamaica, but most imported items will cost more than you are accustomed to paying at home.